Experiencing workplace Challenges?

-Effective office space planning is key to making business occupancy as cost effective as possible, while at the same time creating a working environment that promotes productivity, motivates the workforce and does credit to the business concerned.
+Effective office space planning is key to making business occupancy as cost effective as possible.
+At the same time designing an office space involves creating a working environment that promotes productivity, motivates the workforce and does credit to the business concerned.

 The Health & Safety Executive (HSE) describes the legal requirements on space planning in its guidance titled How much space am I entitled to at work? citing a formula that: “The total volume of the room, when empty, divided by the number of people normally working in it should be at least 11 cubic metres.”
 The HSE also maintains that: “The figure of 11 cubic metres per person is a minimum and may be insufficient if, for example, much of the room is taken up by furniture etc.”

-The useful BCO Occupier Density Case Study highlights a range of changing dynamics in modern offices that Glenside fully recognises.
+The useful BCO Occupier Density Case Study highlights a range of changing dynamics in modern offices that Glenside fully recognises when designing an office space.
 These include:

 The study also highlights particular requirements for large space planning, observing that: “This subset of demand is typified by large occupiers of (often) central London buildings, who have specific demands in terms of trading floors and other high-use areas within buildings.”

 Glenside has many years of space planning experience in commercial and industrial working environments of every size and type.
-Contact us to discover how we find a solution for your business that maximises the effective use of space in your premises creatively, practically and economically.
+Contact us to discover how we find a solution when designing an office space for your business that maximises the effective use of the available area in your premises creatively, practically and economically.